jsterner30/watchtower/README.md

 ## Definitions
 ### Rules

-A rule is a function that gathers data.
+A rule is a class that gathers data.
 The data can be gathered from an API call, by scanning the downloaded zip file of a branch, or by other means.
 This data is then written to a JSON file to act as a cache.

 There are three types of rules:
 - Branch Rules: Gather data on a branch

 - Secondary Branch Rules: Run after Branch Rules, rely on data gathered during branch rules (for example, we cannot tell if a branch is deployed through GH Actions until we parse GHA files using the dotGithubRule, therefore it is a secondary rule)

+- Repo Rules: These rules make a single API call to the whole repo, then map the data to individual branches.
+This saves us dozens of API calls.

 - Org Rules: These rules make a single API call to the whole org, then map the data to a repo.
 This saves us hundreds of API calls.